Pros

 If these types of perks are important to you, consider our picks for the best credit cards with purchase protection, price protection, extended warranties, travel insurance and more.

-Other Things To Consider About Citi AAdvantage Platinum Select
+Other Things to Consider About Citi AAdvantage Platinum Select

 $125 Credit for Spending $20K